wp-plugins/duracelltomi-google-tag-manager/readme.txt

 * post/page tag names
 * post/page author names
 * post types
+* post count on the current page + in the current category/tag/taxonomy
 * logged in status
 * logged in user role
 * search data
+* browser data (name, version, engine) (!)
+* OS data (name, version) (!)
+* device data (type, manufacturer, model) (!)

+(!)
+Data is provided using the WhichBrowser library: http://whichbrowser.net/

+Use search data to generate Analytics events when an empty search result is being shown.
+This is useful to see what people are searching for that is not available on your site (for example a product).

+Use post count to generate Analytics events when an empty result is being shown.
+This can be useful to catch empty (product) categories.

 = Tag Manager Events =